City of Palmerston is taking steps to protect the health and safety of our community during the rapidly evolving COVID-19 situation.

 Community Benefit Scheme

-- Businesses: You may now apply for up to $5,000 assistance in order to make improvements to your Palmerston premises or operations, to support local jobs and keep your businesses open/operating.
-You may also request funding to allow you to support community initiatives such as community outreach support.
-Application is via online form available soon on the Special Projects website page.
+In response to the widespread impacts, both financial and wellbeing, at its 7 April 2020 Ordinary Meeting, Council decided to assist our community by temporary modifying the Community Benefit Scheme to allow local businesses to apply for up to $5,000 assistance in order to make improvements to their Palmerston premises or operations, to support local jobs and keep local businesses open/operating.
+They may also have requested funding to allow support to community initiatives such as community outreach support.

 Council venue hire

 Council approve free venue hire from 5 June to 30 September 2020, at the Palmerston Recreation Centre’s community rooms and stadium, the Palmerston Library’s Community and Training Room, Driver Resource Centre, and Durack Arts Centre as part of the 2020/2021 Budget in response to COVID-19 to assist the community.

 Council staff will adjust any existing bookings to reflect the free hire.
 Please contact the City of Palmerston should you require any further bookings.
 Single bookings can be booked online here with any multiple bookings needing to be discussed with Council staff.
 All further bookings will be subject to availability and if not already received a refundable $125.00 bond will be required.

 As the COVID-19 pandemic changes life as we know it, there are many businesses and services doing it tough at the moment and in Palmerston it is no different.